mongodb/mongo/src/mongo/db/repl/README.md

 The IDWC is calculated on startup using the **Default Write Concern Formula (DWCF)**:

-`implicitDefaultWriteConcern = if [(#arbiters > 0) AND (#arbiters >= ½(#voting nodes) - 1)] then {w:1} else {w:majority}`
+`implicitDefaultWriteConcern = if ((#arbiters > 0) AND (#non-arbiters <= majority(#voting nodes)) then {w:1} else {w:majority}`

-In replica sets with arbiters, there are cases where the set can lose a majority of data-bearing nodes, but the primary would stay primary due to arbiters' votes.
-The primary is unable to fulfill majority writes, as it cannot reach a majority of data-bearing nodes.
-To prevent the primary from hanging while trying to acknowledge majority writes, the server will set the implicit default to `{w: 1}`.
+This formula specifies that for replica sets with arbiters, we want to ensure that we set the implicit default to a value that the set can satisfy in the event of one data-bearing node going down.
+That is, the number of data-bearing nodes must be strictly greater than the majority of voting nodes for the set to set `{w: "majority"}`.

-As an example, if we have a PSA replica set, and the secondary goes down, the primary cannot successfully acknowledge a majority write.
+For example, if we have a PSA replica set, and the secondary goes down, the primary cannot successfully acknowledge a majority write as the majority for the set is two nodes.
 However, the primary will remain primary with the arbiter's vote.
 In this case, the DWCF will have preemptively set the IDWC to `{w: 1}` so the user can still perform writes to the replica set.

  #### Implicit Default Write Concern and Sharded Clusters